 Spacing and Locations

 TRSAs are not allowed in urban areas as it is thought that adequate facilities will already be available here.
 This applies to any road with a speed limit of 40mph or less.

 Outside of urban areas, TRSAs should be 14 miles or 30 minutes (whichever is the lesser) apart, unless similar unsigned facilities are already available.
 Where a site is located on one side of the road it will only be signed from the other side where adequate provision for traffic has been made.

-Like MSAs it's up to the developer to find a suitable site for the TRSA, but the Highways Agency are encouraged to find stretches of roads which could benefit from a new service area.
+Like MSAs it's up to the developer to find a suitable site for the TRSA, but Highways England are encouraged to find stretches of roads which could benefit from a new service area.
 This is sometimes achieved as part of a route management study (RMS), where the Agency look at the functions of a major road, or in 2010 the Agency published a review of all trunk road facilities, and made suggestions for some of them to be upgraded or signposted.